cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 - "stage_comparison" : The data retrieved and staged includes a complete set or partitions of the complete set.
 By comparing the whole vault against the stage, deletion records are created during the load from stage to the vault

 **key_fields[]**
-(mandatory for "key_comparison", fields must be declared in fields[].
-The fields must be mapped to businesskeys of a parent of the satellites)
+(mandatory for "key_comparison", valid fields must be declared in fields[].
+The fields must be mapped to businesskeys of a parent of the satellite)
 <br>Names of the fields, used to retrieve the list of still available keys in the source.
 The modell mapping provides the necessary join relation to the satellite tables for determening the currently valid values in the vault.

+**partitioning_fields[]**
+(optional)
+<br>Names of the fields, that wich identify fully deliverd datasets in the current load.
+If set, the deletion detecion wil be restricted to the values in theses fields.

 **deletion_rules[]**
 (mandatory)